NFMT East

 Compared to platforms that focus primarily on forecasting or compliance, Coast prioritizes day-to-day usability and adaptability, making it especially effective for teams managing inventory across multiple sites or evolving processes.

 It takes care of all the basics.
 It automatically updates inventory counts whenever parts are used, shows the location of parts, allows you to move them across locations and automatically alerts you when inventory levels drop below a defined level.
+Case in point: When a technician adds a part to a work order inside Coast, the system automatically deducts that quantity from the assigned stockroom — in real time.
+There’s no secondary inventory reconciliation process required.

 But that’s not all.
 Where many systems stop at low-stock alerts, Coast goes further by feeding parts usage data directly into reports and dashboards.
 Using this data, you can build personalized dashboards and generate reports that help identify trends, determine which parts were used most frequently and pinpoint areas where costs can be reduced.